smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 The authors used for the most squares were:

 - Brandon Sanderson, used for 26 squares
-- None, used for 25 squares
 - T. Kingfisher, used for 22 squares
+- TIE: Seanan McGuire and Adrian Tchaikovsky and Terry Pratchett, each used for 20 squares

 Charlie Jane Anders was the author read at least 10 times with the highest ratio of squares to times read: read 10 times for 8 squares.